aiven/devportal/docs/tutorials/talk-to-kafka.rst

 - Define the AvroProducer configuration, including the SSL settings and the Avro schema.
 - Create an AvroProducer instance.
 - Send a sample Avro message to the Kafka broker.

+Consumer program
+"""""""""""""""""
+The consumer program uses the ``confluent-kafka`` library to create an AvroConsumer instance and receive Avro messages from a Kafka broker.
+Here's a breakdown of what the program does:

+- Import the necessary libraries: ``confluent_kafka``, ``confluent_kafka.avro``, and ``ssl``.
+- Define the URL of the Kafka broker, the URL of the schema registry, and the Avro schema for the message.
+- Set up SSL configuration by creating an SSL context and loading the client certificate, key, and CA certificate.
+- Define the AvroConsumer configuration, including the SSL settings and the Avro schema.
+- Create an AvroConsumer instance and subscribe to the Kafka topic.
+- Consume messages from Kafka and deserialize them using the Avro schema.
+- Process the messages as desired.

 Overall, these two programs demonstrate how to use Avro serialization and SSL protocols to send and receive messages to/from a Kafka broker.